Accurx Batch Messaging is part of Accurx Plus - a premium tier of Accurx Desktop. Learn more about Accurx Plus, including how to get access here.

 Once you are launched into Accurx Batch messaging (which sits in the browser), to start your first message, click on "Send a batch message."

-Step 3: Choose a 'Batch type'
+Step 3: Choose a 'batch type'

 Next, you can choose whether to send;

-A Florey
+• Florey

-Inhaler adherence SMS series
+• Inhaler adherence SMS series

-If you select SMS, you can choose to select a template.
+You can choose to select a template.
 This is optional, you can also just write your own message.
 Creating and editing templates can be done in your "Manage Templates" section.
 Learn more here.

-To do so, click the 'Add Attachment' button and youโll be prompted to navigate through your local drive to select the correct file to attach.
+You can also add an attachment.
+This is optional.
+To do so, click the 'Add Attachment' button and you’ll be prompted to navigate through your local drive to select the correct file to attach.
+Since different files may have the same name but in different locations, please make sure to check the file name and location on your computer before selecting a file to share with a group of patients.

 It is very important that this is a generic attachment as all patients will receive the same document.
 So please make sure the attachment does not contain any private patient information.

 Once you have added the attachment, you will see the name of the document you have attached as seen below.
-It's good practice to double check that this is definitely the document you would like to be sent to a group of patients.
+It's good practice to double-check that this is definitely the document you would like to be sent to a group of patients.

 If you would like to preview the document you have attached, you can click on the name of the document as seen below and this will open it up.
 Once you are happy that it is the correct document, you can click 'Add a patient list' to upload a CSV file of patients.